HenryMarkle/Leditor/README.md

 ## Level Rendering

 This editor is shipped with [Drizzle](https://github.com/SlimeCubed/Drizzle) ([Slime_Cubed's fork](https://github.com/SlimeCubed)).
 In case you don't see a blue button named "RENDER" on the main page, you need to manually add the renderer in a directory named `/renderer`

+## Notes

+- Undo functionality is only available for the geometry editor, at the moment